geo-frontend/nlmaps/README.md

       }
     });

+    let overlay = nlmaps.googlemaps.overlayLayer(map, 'drone-no-fly-zones');

+    let marker = nlmaps.googlemaps.markerLayer({longitude: 5.0, latitude: 52.5});
+    marker.setMap(map);

-### Include only your library-specific `bgLayer` function
+### Include only your library-specific functions

 If you want to save as many bytes as possible, simply include the sub-module for your map library instead of the whole `nlmaps` package.
-Each of these modules provides a `bgLayer()` function which will return a layer for the corresponding map library, and a `geoLocatorControl()` function which returns a control for the geolocator.
+Each of these modules provides a `bgLayer()` function which will return a layer for the corresponding map library, a markerLayer() function which will return a marker on the map, and a `geoLocatorControl()` function which returns a control for the geolocator.

 **Web browser:**